iturdikulov/notes/My_awesome_software_list.md

 - outline
 ---

+TODO: restructure, instead more_info, use linking to notes!

 # My awesome software list

 This is a list my daily-used software.
 Some of them described in more details in